bkleinen/bkleinen.github.io/classes/ws2018/info2/labs/lab-04.md

 ## Assignment

 These are the required exercises for this week.
-Work in groups of two, each of you hands in the same report.
+Work in groups of 2-3, each of you hands in the same report.
 Remember to put both your names on the report.
 You can continue to use BlueJ, or move to Eclipse, if you wish.
 We will be practicing much programming in the small this semester.

 ### Step 1: Client sends messages to Server